yau-msc-events/yau-msc-events.github.io/seminar-hi.md

 An informal seminar to connect researchers in Beijing and elsewhere.

-Organizers: Marc Besson, Will Donovan
+Organizers: Will Donovan

 Some talks are posted on [researchseminars.org](https://researchseminars.org/seminar/HubHI).

-We have been using the following format, to promote conversation in online setting.
+We sometimes use the following format, to promote conversation in online setting.

 * 20 minute talk (introduction)
 * 10 minute discussion